 The van drove us out to an intersection, not far out of the controlled area.
 We waited there for our original van to turn up, as that was the van that would take us to Nouadhibou.
 The van we were waiting in was headed for the capital, Nouakchott.
-Just 10 minutes later, the van arrived and we were happily moving again!
+Just 10 minutes later, the van we needed arrived and we were happily moving again!
 It had taken a total of 4 hours from when we first reached the border, to finally be on our way to our destination.

-In The Little Town of Nouadhibou
+The Mauritanian Adventure Continues in The Little Town of Nouadhibou

-Maybe I was just tired, but it seemed like a really long drive through endless desert before we arrived in Nouadhibou.
+Maybe I was just tired, but it seemed like a really long drive through endless desert before we arrived in the coastal city of Nouadhibou.
 The van driver kindly allowed me to use his phone to call my host, Haji, who came to pick me up shortly after.
 The driver also let Anna and David use his phone to call their host.
 Another guy from the van company then took them outside to get a taxi.
 Not long after that, Haji arrived.
 When he took me to his car, it realised he was the taxi, as Anna and David were inside!

 One striking thing about Nouadhibou, is that there is almost as many donkey-drawn carts as cars on the road.
 They haul everything from food to electrical goods.
 Another interesting facet of Nouadhibou is the stores run by Chinese people.
 Haji informed me that they have lived in the country for many years, but don’t speak the local languages.
 They do have a reputation for having stuff that can’t be found anywhere else, though.
-Who thought you could practice Mandarin in Africa?
+Who would’ve thought you could practice Mandarin in Africa?

 Haji found a man he knew to take care of me on the train.
 When it finally arrived at 16:30, I helped the man get his stuff in the train car.
 He busily set up his Iron Train camp stove and started preparing dinner.
 I had wondered earlier what was in all the bags and boxes he’d brought with him.
 This man had clearly done this before!

 The train finally departed, with a massive jolt, about 15 minutes later.
-Shortly after the man got out some money and started showing me the different types of Mauritanian notes and coins.
+Shortly after that, the man got out some money and started showing me the different types of Mauritanian notes and coins.
 As he showed me each note and coin he would also tell me the value in Arabic.

 About 45 minutes into the journey, my train buddy got up from where he was resting on the floor and started praying.
 When he was done, the train came to a stop and many men from other cars got out to collect sticks, presumably for their own Iron Train camp stoves.
 My train buddy got to making some tea once the train jolted back into motion.
 I do love Mauritanian tea!